Scandals seen shredding Japan Inc.'s once revered image for quality | The Japan Times

 “Japanese manufacturers are very aware that their brand, their reputation, the sustainability of their businesses rest on quality,” he said.
 “So lots of people are thinking, ‘we should clean up our act, if we have something to clean up.’
 Those that don’t could get into a lot of trouble.”

 Kobe Steel says its own internal inspections brought the fabricated data to light, but the scandal has already proven expensive.
-Shares plunged 22 percent Tuesday in Tokyo, erasing almost $1 billion in market value.
-The company might also have to foot the bill for any recalls that follow, according to Takeshi Irisawa, an analyst at Tachibana Securities Co. in Tokyo.
+Besides plunging shares, the company might also have to foot the bill for any recalls that follow, according to Takeshi Irisawa, an analyst at Tachibana Securities Co. in Tokyo.

 Naoto Umehara, executive vice president at the maker of high-end alloys, said Sunday that workers at all four of its domestic aluminum plants had systematically fabricated inspections data in conduct that went back about a decade in some instances.
 No safety issues have been reported, the company said in a statement.